 • Meet outside the hotel on Peter Street.

 • Please book through Quaytickets to avoid disappointment.

 • Also ideal for private tours for groups of around 20 people.
 We will also soon have public dates.

 • It’s where Churchill scoffed 16 oysters and a bottle of champagne – and that was before dinner.

-• Hear the history, soak in the sleek style and lounge in its luxurious locations.
+Hear the history, soak in the sleek style and lounge in its luxurious locations.
 Then, when the tour’s over, take tea and tiffin or a tipple in the Octagon bar.
-What a great way of spending an hour or so!
+What a great way of spending two hours or so!